 As above but using estimate of 45% of multi family buildings in Illinois having central cooling (based on data from “Table HC7.1 Air Conditioning in U.S. Homes, By Housing Unit Type, 2009” which is for the whole of the US, scaled to IL air conditioning prevalence compared to US average)

+For 3-way bulbs or fixtures, the product’s median lumens value will be used to determine both LED and baseline wattages.

 Negative value because this is an increase in heating consumption due to the efficient lighting.